earthly/earthly/docs/ci-integration/remote-buildkit.md

 # Remote BuildKit

-{% hint style='danger' %}
-##### Note

-Using a remote BuildKit instance is currently _experimental_.
-If you run into any issues, or need help, [don't hesitate to reach out](https://github.com/earthly/earthly/issues/new)!

-{% endhint %}

 ## Introduction

 In some cases, you may want to run a remote instance of [`earthly/buildkitd`](https://hub.docker.com/r/earthly/buildkitd).
 This guide is intended to help you identify if you might benefit from this configuration, and to help you set it up correctly.

+If you are looking for a way to use remote runners without the complexities of managing them yourself, you may want to consider [Earthly Satellites](../cloud/satellites.md): remote runners managed by Earthly.

 ### Why Remote?

 Running a remote daemon is a unique feature of Earthly.
 It allows the build to happen elsewhere; even when executing it from your local development machine.
 However, it is not always the best option.
 Before setting up a remote daemon, first look into Earthly's shared caching capabilities and see if those can get you the boost you need.
-In our experience, [shared caching](../guides/shared-cache.md) is usually enough.
+In our experience, [remote caching](../remote-caching.md) is usually enough.

 However, there are instances where a remote daemon can make the most sense.
 Here are some examples: